Peace-Ada/UK-Railway-Station-Operations-Performance-Analysis/README.md

 ---

 ## Dashboard

----
+An interactive Excel dashboard was built to analyse UK railway performance across key metrics, including delays, station performance, ticket types, and refund rates.

-One interactive dashboard was built in Excel covering all key performance areas — KPI cards, average delay by station, delay causes by ticket type, refund rates, delays by day and hour, and slicers for filtering by station, ticket type and month.
+It includes KPI cards, station-level delay analysis, delay causes by ticket type, refund rates, and time-based trends (day and hour), with slicers for filtering by station, ticket type, and month.

 ![Dashboard — UK Railway Operations and Performance](images/railway-dashboard.png)